hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 ## Why not only use fallbacks?

-Custom properties can have more than one fallback value—a concept Miriam Suzanne refers to as [custom property "stacks"](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/), which I love.
+Custom properties can have more than one fallback value—a concept Miriam Suzanne refers to as [custom property "stacks" in this article](https://css-tricks.com/using-custom-property-stacks-to-tame-the-cascade/), which I love.
 It's also where I discovered how `initial` works in custom properties as mentioned above.

 So then if custom properties can have multiple fallback values, could we instead write our CSS like this?